CenturyLinkCloud/PublicKB/Servers/using-owncloud-with-dbaas.md

 }
 ```
 2. **Enable SSL**
- - In order to enable SSL, a certifcate is required.
-Either a self signed certifcate or your own certificate can be used.
+ - In order to enable SSL, a certificate is required.
+Either a self-signed certificate or your own certificate can be used.
  - The following gives an example of self signed certificate with an expiration date of 365 days :
 	1. Create the certificate: